 In their interview with James Fisher, SAP’s VP of Marketing and Analytics, Fisher talks about the importance of predictive analytics for driving business success:

 Predictive analytics technology is the core enabler of big data, allowing businesses to use historical data, combined with customer insight, to predict future events.
 This could be anything from anticipating customer needs, forecasting wider market trends or managing risk, which in turn offer a competitive advantage, the ability to drive new opportunities and ultimately increase revenue.

 No wonder more businesses use predictive analytics today than ever before.
-Not only is there more data available, but the cost of tools puts them within reach for most businesses [check out predictive analytics solutions by IBM’s SPSS Modeler, SAS Enterprise Miner, SAP Predictive Analytics, and Oracle’s Data Mining ODM].
+Not only is there more data available since businesses measure and digitize their data, but the cost of tools to analyze big data puts them within reach for most businesses [check out predictive analytics solutions such as IBM’s SPSS Modeler, SAS Enterprise Miner, SAP Predictive Analytics, and Oracle’s Data Mining ODM].
 In the past, you’d need lots of expensive storage, massive computers, and expensive software to run predictive analytics.
-With the reasonable cost of cloud storage and inexpensive software that runs on the average desktop computer, everyone can harness the power of predictive analytics.
+With the reasonable cost of cloud storage, for instance, AWS, and less expensive software that runs on the average desktop computer, everyone can harness the power of predictive analytics.

 So, why are businesses large and small failing with predictive analytics?

 Maybe they just drank the Kool-Aid and fell prey to the many myths about predictive analytics.

 Now, don’t get me wrong.
 Anyone who’s read this blog knows I’m a strong advocate of data-driven marketing (and business intelligence, in general).
 The problem comes when businesses fail to understand how to do predictive analytics the RIGHT way.